MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate.md

 - Source and destination servers must belong to the same Active Directory domain or to different trusted domains.
 - If the source or destination virtual machine VHD has a base disk, the base disk must be in a share that is accessible (registered) from the destination host.
 Generally, live migration doesn't move the base disk.
 - Migration between clusters is only supported on hosts running in failover clusters.
 Cluster Shared Volume (CSV) storage should be enabled in the cluster.
-- Live migration of a virtual machine does not migrate virtual machine storage, specifically meaning the location that stores the virtual machine images (VHD, ISO, VFD files).
+- Live migration of a virtual machine doesn't migrate virtual machine storage, specifically meaning the location that stores the virtual machine images (VHD, ISO, VFD files).
 To handle storage requirements, you can use one of the following options:

     - Configure the virtual machine so that the storage files are available on a file share that is accessible by both the source and destination host of the migration.
     - Run a combined live virtual machine and storage migration (live VSM) in a single action.